By Caleb — Head Van Designer — December 15, 2025

 Convertible furniture, removable modules, and stowable tables

-Slide-out platforms, removable modules, folding benches, and multi-use tabletops let daytime space stay open while giving straightforward night setups.
-Modular pieces let you reconfigure for cargo, kids, or long trips.
-Try to prioritize components that are simple to change day-to-day.
+Pull-out platforms, removable parts, folding benches, and multi-use tables let daytime space stay open while giving simple night setups.
+Modular pieces let you rearrange for cargo, kids, or long trips.

 Storage strategies for four people (closets, under-bed, overhead)

-Design storage around shared zones: under-bed drawers sized for adult gear, dedicated clothing lockers, and secure overhead cabinets.
-Use packing cubes and modular organizers to keep living areas tidy when four people share a small footprint.
-Small habits—like a nightly tidy routine—help keep a compact van livable for more people.
+Design storage around shared zones: drawers under the bed sized for adult gear, set clothing lockers, and secure top cabinets.
+Use packing cubes and modular organizers to keep living areas tidy when four people share a small space.

 Recommended mechanical systems (tankless water heater, compact furnace, cassette toilets)